How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 11: Check advance settings like HTTPS and DB

-It will also ask if you want to configure UFW automatically.
-Select yes.
+It will also ask if you want to configure UFW (Uncomplicated Firewall) automatically.
+Select 'Yes'.

 Finally, it will ask if you want to configure HTTPS.
-If you didn't select an FQDN, just select no.
+If you did not provide an FQDN, select 'No'.

 Step 12: Login to Pterodactyl